mengwangoxf/mengwangoxf.github.io/index.md

 Sep, 2022
 : Roly Perera has joint the group as a research fellow, and Joe Bond and Cameron Low as research associates.
 Welcome!

-July, 2022
-: I am delivering a keynote *Ownership-Driven Synthesizer for Automatic C to Rust Translation* at the Global Software Technology Summit organised by Huawei Ireland Research Centre.

-May, 2022
-: [Modular Probabilistic Models via Algebraic Effects](./Papers/ICFP22.pdf) is accepted by ICFP'22.

 ---